8.5.1 Eligibility for Training Services

 Employers are required to pay the non-federal share of the cost of providing the training to their incumbent workers.17 The amount of this share will be no less than:

-• 10 percent of the cost, for employers with up to 50 employees;
+- 10 percent of the cost, for employers with 50 or less employees;

-• 25 percent of the cost, for employers with more than 50 employees but not more than 100 employees;
+- 25 percent of the cost, for employers with between 51 and 100 employees;

 AND